 Route versus track

-- Routes are used for planning.
-You have routes before you set off and a navigation device can only navigate, issue turning instructions and avoid blockades with routes.
-A route usually does not contain any information on altitude or time stamps.
+- Routes are for planning.
+You have routes before you set off and only with routes can a navigation device navigate, issue turning instructions and avoid blockages.
+A route usually does not contain altitude information or timestamps.

 - Tracks are created while driving and you usually have to activate the recording.
 With Garmin devices you can set a continuous recording.
 This is the best option for making good use of Track of the day.
-With TomTom devices you always have to keep an eye on the recording and, after refueling and photo stops, make sure that the recording continues without gaps.
+With TomTom devices, you always have to keep an eye on the recording and, after stops for gas and photos, make sure that the recording continues without gaps.

-In order to simplify the use of Track of the day even for inexperienced users, support for routes in GPX format was added with version 2.0.
-From version 2.0, tracks can be converted into routes and vice versa.
+In order to simplify the use of Track of the day for inexperienced users, version 2.0 added support for routes in GPX format.
+Starting with version 2.0, tracks can be converted into routes and vice versa.
 This makes it possible to create a track from a route and experience it virtually with the integrated street view function.

 - Start a new route at the currently clicked point on the map

-- Change the zoom factor of the map (enlarge or reduce the map to a fixed scale)
+- Change the zoom factor of the map (enlarge or reduce the map to fixed scales)